horcruxes7/Home_Pages/content/home/talks.md

     exclude_future: false
     exclude_past: false
     publication_type: ""
-  # Choose how many pages you would like to offset by
+  # Choose how many pages loyou would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
 design:
   # Choose a view for the listings:
   #   1 = List